titapo/ezy/doc/tutorial/04_extended_type.md

 ezy::make_strong_reference<struct WordsTag, ezy::features::iterable>(words)
 ```

-`make_strong_reference` is a function which deduces the underlying type.
+`ezy::make_strong_reference` is a function which deduces the underlying type.

 Problem: `WordsTag` is still superfluous.
 We want to extend `std::vector` interface only, and not really
 strengthen its type.